iamkzntsv/deep-nn-from-scratch/README.md

 # Deep Neural Networks from Scratch
-This repository contains implementations of several basic neural network architectures using only Python and NumPy
+This repository contains implementations of several basic neural network architectures using only Python and NumPy.
+The code is inspired by Andrew Ng's [Deep Learning Specialization](https://www.deeplearning.ai/courses/deep-learning-specialization/), but also adds a few extensions.